Kanteron Platform for COVID-19 reviewed by WHO experts

 Francisco Cervero (Singapore): Global Health Consultant at World Health Organization; Health Systems, Policy & Economics Researcher at National University of Singapore.

-Kanteron's Platform is already installed in some of the largest healthcare systems in the world, and we've started to receive reports that it is making a real difference.
+Kanteron’s Platform is already installed in some of the largest healthcare systems in the world, and we’ve started to receive reports that it is making a real difference, for example as featured in AmericaTV.
 For further inquiries please contact us using the form at the bottom of our web home page.

 Thank you for the relentless hard work, Kanteron team! 💪